octobooth/machine-setup/README.md

 ### macOS

 1. Open a terminal and navigate to the repository directory.
-2. Run the setup script:
+2. Run the setup script to configure the machine:

     ```bash
     ./setup.sh
     ```
+3. A script will be created on the Desktop to load up the necessary applications.
+4. Store any booth videos in the `$HOME/videos` folder for easier loading from VLC.

 ### Windows

 1. Open PowerShell as an administrator.
 2. Navigate to the repository directory.
-3. Run the setup script:
+3. Run the setup script to configure the machine:

     ```powershell
     .\setup.ps1
     ```
+4. A script will be created on the Desktop to load up the necessary applications.
+5. Store any booth videos in the `C:\Users\<YourUsername>\Videos` folder for easier loading from VLC.

 ## License